-Take the left-hand path, going under a low railway bridge into a car park for the suggested tea place, the Old Mill Retreat Café.
-In the marshy area behind the car park there is a short “Wetlands and Woodlands” trail which you could do as an optional extension.
+Take the left-hand path, which goes alongside the River Lea under a low railway bridge and into the car park for the Old Mill Retreat Café.
+In the marshy area behind the car park there is a horseshoe-shaped “Wetlands and Woodlands” trail.

-Take the right-hand path, across the mill-stream on a footbridge.
-Go up to the next bridge and turn right onto a narrow lane to cross the main river.
+- Take the right-hand path, which goes across the river on a footbridge and alongside the Lee Navigation.
+Go up to the next bridge and turn right onto a narrow lane to cross the Navigation.
 The Crown is directly ahead.

-To complete the walk, retrace your steps over the road bridge and follow the lane round to the right.
-Go past the Lee Valley Boat Centre and across another river channel.
-Behind the steps on the right is the site of Broxbourne Lido23, but for the station go down steps on the left and diagonally across a car park.
+- For the station, go down steps on the left and diagonally across a car park.
 In the far corner follow a tarmac path under the railway and immediately turn right up steps onto a metal footbridge.